'Hugely disappointed': Rod Stewart reschedules Mission Concert

 "But while we can't get international acts performing here we are hugely lucky to have a huge amount of local talent and celebrating that.

-"Whilst we are disappointed about Rod, we are going to use the time to support local artists.
+"While we are disappointed about Rod, we are going to use the time to support local artists.

 "Covid-19 has given us an excuse to celebrate homegrown talent."